Guineítos (Savory Unripe Bananas) is the perfect side dish to any meat and very common at roadside eateries.

 Stop at any roadside eatery in the Dominican Republic and you can order some guineítos (savory unripe bananas).
 In fact it always reminds me of road adventures, greasy dives, and tasty cheap food (I am looking at you, Bonao!).

-Nothing like topping some tender green bananas with sauteed onions and peppers to make them even better-tasting.
+Nothing like topping some tender Guineítos (Savory Unripe Bananas) with sauteed onions and peppers to make them even better-tasting.

-If you always though of bananas as just a fruit this is a chance to revisit your ideas about this versatile fruit.
-It’s delicate taste and texture (much kinder and forgiving than plantains) makes it a favorite accompaniment to meats and fish.
-You’ll love it.
+If you always thought of bananas as just a fruit, this is a chance to revisit your ideas.
+Green bananas have a more delicate taste and texture than plantains. which makes it a favorite accompaniment to meats and fish.

 - 4 unripe bananas